KennethJAllen/turn-sequence/README.md

 #### Conclusion

-The proportion of alternating turns is slightly, but consistently, above 50%, with variability between cities.
-Meaning when taking a left turn, your next turn is most likely a right, and after taking a right turn, the next turn is most likely a left.
+The proportion of alternating turns is consistently above 50%, with a few exceptions.
+Many cities have 95% confidence intervals for the mean strictly above 50%.

+This means when taking a left turn, your next turn is most likely a right.
+After taking a right turn, the next turn is most likely a left.

 ## Data